 The forecast of global spending on TV advertising is counting with $192 billion by 2022 (a $19 billion increase compared to 2018), which means more opportunities for monetization—which can also be more lucrative if the ads are sold for popular VOD or high-viewership live content.

 Let’s see how you can leverage the benefits of Dynamic Ad Insertion to drive the monetization of your OTT content.

 What is Dynamic Ad Insertion and What Does It Do?

-Dynamic Ad Insertion (DAI) is the server-side technology that enables you to include advertising within video streams.
+Dynamic Ad Insertion (DAI) is the server-side technology that enables advertising within video streams.
 If the goal is to insert video advertising pieces into VOD or live linear programming content, this is the best tool out there that you can utilize.

 It generally functions like this: based on embedded protocol info, the video streams are transcoded and conditioned for ad insertion by an encoder.
 Then cues for the ad elements are inserted into the playlist at points of your choice.
 During ad breaks, for example, the viewing devices will receive the inserted ad chunks from your network in a transparent manner.